ammaralrez97/media-component/README.md

 1-To facilitate the process of using images in more than one place

-2-In addition to the presence of a gallery to choose images and support Java Query
+2-In addition to the presence of a gallery to choose images and support JQuery

 3-The images are compressed in a square shape